Keyboard shortcuts

 Database Configuration

-• <PATH> (positional argument): Path to the database file to use or create
+• <PATH> (positional argument): Path to the database directory

 Language Features Configuration